The purpose of the Luxembourg National Cybersecurity Competence Center (NC3) is to strengthen the Country's ecosystem

 The NC3 builds its activities around 3 pillars:

-Being the outcome of the merge of two previous departments from Securitymadein.lu, known as CASES and C3, the NC3 relies on a strong experience around prevention, protection, trainings and testing in cybersecurity matters.
-It combines the excellence of experts from five different domains in order to cover for all the dimensions of its mission.
+Being the outcome of the merge of two previous departments from Securitymadein.lu, formerly known as CASES and C3, the NC3 relies on a strong experience around prevention, protection, training, and testing in cybersecurity matters.
+It combines the excellence of experts from five different domains in order to cover all the dimensions of its mission.

 To support organisations and people in reaching a mature level of competence in cybersecurity

-Building cybersecurity capabilities that will strengthen the economy by covering markets gaps
+Building cybersecurity capabilities that will strengthen the economy by covering market gaps

 new offers to emerge or by creating affordable security solutions.

 Developing a framework that can support capacity building efforts, either locally (towards "resources limited" SMB and municipalities) or globally (development support).

-To efficiently support the development of cybersecurity research and innovation in a way that strengthen the ecosystem development and with a specific focus on data and strategic awareness
+To efficiently support the development of cybersecurity research and innovation in a way that strengthens the ecosystem development and with a specific focus on data and strategic awareness

-Animation of the cybersecurity ecosystem in Luxembourg, aimed at developing a cybersecurity industrial base, with a specific focus on startups, SMB's, and small organizations
+Animation of the cybersecurity ecosystem in Luxembourg, aimed at developing a cybersecurity industrial base, with a specific focus on startups, SMB, and small organizations